open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 The `display.type` field may match an appropriate namespace (db, http, faas, etc) or be completely custom.

+### Example
+Imagine instrumenting a simple http client, HipClient, which does not have a concept of routes or handlers.
+In this case, the span name would default to a low cardinaility grouping such as "HTTP {METHOD_NAME}".
+This may be useful for grouping, but it is not nearly as helpful as the url, or potentially method name plus the url.
+It may also be helpful to display to the user that the type of http request was a HipClient request.

+In this example, the low cardinality span name could be replaced with something more readable:

+* **Span Name**: "HTTP GET"
+* **display.name**: "GET /account/123"
+* **display.type**: "HipClient"

+Alternatively, if the `http.url` attribute has been set on the span, it could be referenced for the display name:
+* **Span Name**: "HTTP GET"
+* **display.attribute**: "http.url"
+* **display.type**: "HipClient"

 ## General network connection attributes

 These attributes may be used for any network related operation.